zhly0/WiderFace-Evaluation/README.md

 ````
 where the first line is where the image is,the second line is the number of faces in the image,the other is x,y,w,h,confidence

-after get the result,use the code in this repo to evaluate the widerface.
+after get the result(the most direct use is use this file to generate txt https://github.com/deepinsight/insightface/blob/master/RetinaFace/test_widerface.py),use the code in this repo to evaluate the widerface.

 ## Usage